stolsma/apiary/README.md

 }
 ```

+# Code documentation

+The code documentation of `apiary` is still very much a work in progress.
+We'll be actively updating the documentation in the upcoming months to make it easier to get acclimated with `apiary`.

+A first preview can be found [here](https://github.com/stolsma/apiary/tree/master/docs)!

 ## Run Tests
 All of the `apiary` tests are written in [vows][0], and cover all of the use cases described above.